 Fannie Mae Audit Finds BofA Wasn’t Overpaid for Servicing Rights

-Still, the taxpayer-owned company (FNMA) paid more than legally required to Bank of America and 12 other lenders when it spent $1.5 billion for servicing rights on 1.1 million loans from 2008 to 2011, the Federal Housing Finance Agency’s inspector general said in a report released yesterday.
+Still, the taxpayer-owned company (FNMA:US) paid more than legally required to Bank of America and 12 other lenders when it spent $1.5 billion for servicing rights on 1.1 million loans from 2008 to 2011, the Federal Housing Finance Agency’s inspector general said in a report released yesterday.

 The transfers were part of a Fannie Mae initiative to cut losses on mortgages at greatest risk of default.
 Bank of America ultimately got $421 million in the 2011 deal because some of the loans were paid off or refinanced by the time it was completed.